Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 • Sorting order: The vacation package you see at the top of the results list is not always the cheapest of the bunch.
 Most travel sites display results by "recommended" as a default.
 Make sure to adjust your filters according to your preference.

-Extra perks included on some Canadian travel sites
+Extra perks included with some Canadian travel sites

 Some travel websites offer specific perks when you book with them, such as free cancellation.